Every professional displayed on Counselling Directory has been independently

 I hold a Humanistic Diploma in Therapeutic Counselling.
 I am also a member of the BACP (British Association for Counselling and Psychotherapy), and therefore work within their ethical and professional framework.

 As well as private practice, I have worked for a number of years as a Counsellor in the education and charity sector, in organisations such as RISE and Walk Tall.
-Within this work, I have also delivered many mental health and wellbeing workshops.

 What happens next?